-In 2013 July 2017, the Legislature amended laws related to the high school graduation requirements.
-Students entering grade nine in the 2014-2015 school year and forward enrolling in the 2014 2015 Ninth grade cohort have several diploma and graduation options.
+In July 2017, the Legislature amended laws related to the high school graduation requirements.
+Students entering grade nine in the 2014-2015 school year and forward have several diploma options.
 They are:

-- Four year, 24-credit Standard option (with "Scholar" and/or "Merit Designations") "Standard," "Scholar," and "Merit" diplomas.
-See the "Graduation Requirement/Diploma Options" chart for specific details; - 18-credit Academically Challenging Curriculum to Enhance Learning (ACCEL) option program in which the student must meet the same core requirements as the four year 24 credit diploma track, but does not have to obtain the P.E. credit; complete only 3 elective credits; and is exempt from the online course requirement

-- International Baccalaureate (IB) Diploma curriculum - Advanced International Certificate of Education (AICE) curriculum
+- 24-credit Standard option (with "Scholar" and/or "Merit Designations - 18-credit Academically Challenging Curriculum to Enhance Learning (ACCEL) option - International Baccalaureate (IB) Diploma curriculum - Advanced International Certificate of Education (AICE) curriculum